DOFF Cleaning comes from outside our niche, but has become a valuable too in bronze conservation.

 Caring for bronze sculpture in your home is much easier than those in your garden.
 Indoor bronzes have an easy time of it compared to their large companions outdoors.
 They are sheltered from the urban air and ever-changing weather, but their environment still has an impact on them and if you want to keep your small bronzes as stable as possible then consider these ten tips.

-2: At least once a year, give the statue a thorough clean and apply some wax.
-Putting a barrier layer in place is one of the best ways of protecting a bronze’s surface.
+2: At least once a year, give the statue a thorough clean.
+Use white spirit to remove dirt and grime – I use a cotton rag to apply it.
+Then put a protective coating in place – this is one of the best ways of protecting a bronze’s surface.
 Outdoor pollutants from traffic do infiltrate buildings.
 Over time, they will corrode your bronzes (Grontoft et al, 2016).
 Rub on microcrystalline wax and burnish with a bristle brush or cotton rag as you might your shoes.
 It will improve the bronze’s lustre and retard surface change.

 4: Avoid handling your bronzes.
 If possible, lift your bronzes with a clean cloth rather than touch them directly.
 Sweat from the hands is acidic and will corrode metal.
 Wax is only a thin barrier layer.